Phosphatidylethanolamine and Related Lipids

 Although the mechanism has yet to fully elucidated, effects on protein conformation are believed to be behind a finding that phosphatidylethanolamine is the primary factor in brain required for the propagation and infectivity of mammalian prions.
 Host defence peptides are antimicrobial agents produced by both prokaryotic and eukaryotic organisms, and many of these have a high affinity for phosphatidylethanolamine as a lipid receptor to modulate their activities.
 For example, the peptide antibiotics cinnamycin and duramycins from Streptomyces have a hydrophobic pocket that fits around phosphatidylethanolamine such that the binding is stabilized by ionic interaction between the ethanolamine group of the lipid and the carboxylate moiety of the peptide; this complex exhibits activity against other Gram-positive organisms, such as Bacillus species.

 Much of the evidence for the unique properties of phosphatidylethanolamine comes from studies of the biochemistry of the bacterium E. coli, where this lipid is a major component of the membranes.
 Gram-negative bacteria have two membrane bilayers in the cell wall (see our web page on lipid A), and as much 90% of the phospholipid in the inner leaflet of the outer membrane is phosphatidylethanolamine, with a high proportion in the cytoplasmic leaflet of the inner membrane also.
-In particular, phosphatidylethanolamine has a specific involvement in supporting active transport of lactose by the lactose permease, and other transport systems may require or be stimulated by it.
-There is evidence that phosphatidylethanolamine acts as a 'chaperone' during the assembly of this and other membrane proteins to guide the folding path for the proteins and to aid in the transition from the cytoplasmic to the membrane environment, although in contrast it inhibits folding of some multi-helical proteins.
+Phosphatidylethanolamine has a specific involvement in supporting active transport of lactose by the lactose permease, and other transport systems may require or be stimulated by it, and there is evidence that phosphatidylethanolamine acts as a 'chaperone' during the assembly of this and other membrane proteins to guide the folding path for the proteins and to aid in the transition from the cytoplasmic to the membrane environment.
+In contrast, it inhibits folding of some multi-helical proteins.
 In the absence of this lipid, the transport membranes may not have the correct tertiary structure and so will not function correctly.
 Whether the lipid is required once the protein is correctly assembled is not fully understood in all cases, but it may be needed to orient enzymes correctly in the inner membrane.
-It appears that life in this organism can be maintained without phosphatidylethanolamine, but that life processes may be inhibited.
+Some studies suggest that life in this organism can be maintained without phosphatidylethanolamine, but that life processes are inhibited.

 Autophagy and ferroptosis: A covalent conjugate of phosphatidylethanolamine with a protein designated 'Atg8' is formed by the action of cysteine protease ATG4 (belonging to the caspase family) and various other proteins, and is involved in the process of autophagy (controlled degradation of cellular components) in yeast by promoting the formation of membrane vesicles containing the components to be degraded (phosphatidylinositol 3-phosphate is also essential to this process).
 Similarly, oxidatively modified phosphatidylethanolamine is an important factor in ferroptosis, a form of apoptosis in which disturbances to iron metabolism lead to an accumulation of hydroperoxides.